currently Applying to the Chilean government For permission to run trips on the bordali.

 Meeting Place: Balmaceda, Chile

-Activities: Rafting intermediate (class 3&4), trekking, catamaran glacier viewing, hot springs
+Activities: Rafting intermediate (class 3 &4), catamaran glacier viewing, hiking, and hot springs.

 Private departures: Custom groups are welcome.
-Please contact the office for more information.
+Please get in touch with the office for more information.

 Highlights